J.C. Abney was longtime IMCOM professional, friend to many

-A headshot of J.C.
-Abney, longtime IMCOM professional and friend to many in the Army community.
-Abney passed away unexpectedly March 1, 2022.
-(Courtesy photo)
+J.C.
+Abney, a longtime IMCOM professional and friend to many in the Army community, passed away unexpectedly March 1, 2022, leaving behind a loving wife, Ava, and two beautiful daughters, Camryn and Jade.

+After a lifetime of service, he also leaves behind scores of friends and colleagues who will long remember his quiet disposition, easy humor, and attitude of helpfulness.

+J.C. decided at an early age to do something worthwhile with his life, and to do it in the service of others.
+He joined Army ROTC as a student at Furman University in Greenville, South Carolina, and upon graduation received his commission as Second Lieutenant Military Police officer, entering active duty in 1981.

 |Date Taken: